Expertizo/Onboarding/accounts.md

 > `General Channel:`
-In General channel, you will receive official announcments & important updates.
+In General channel, you will receive official announcements & important updates.

 > `[Your_Name]_HR Channel:`